crealu/jahmon/README.md

 # Jahmon
+Guitar tabulating interface.
-Music tabulating web app.
-This app can be used to save songs, chord progressions, lyrics, and custom guitar riffs.
+This application can be used to save songs, chord progressions, chord shapes, licks, tabs, and lyrics.

 &nbsp;
+## Requirements

+Node >= v14.8.2

+&nbsp;
 ## Usage

-Follow theses steps
+Follow these steps to setup and run:
 1. Clone or download repository
-2. Navigate to directory
+2. Navigate to folder
+3. Run `npm install`
 3. Run `npm run devb`
-4. Run `npm run devf`
+4. In a new terminal window, run `npm run devf`
+5. Open browser to localhost:3700

-In order to save song data, you will need to configure the server to connect to an external (mongo) database with a URI key.
+In order to save song data, you will need to configure the express server to connect to an external database (MongoDB).